ankohanse/hass-studer-xcom/README.md

 The following properties are required to connect to Xcom client on the local network
 - AC voltage: choose between 120 Vac or 240 Vac; used to select the correct Xcom params min and max values
-- Port: specify the port as set in the Moxa NPort confuguration.
+- Port: specify the port as set in the Moxa NPort configuration.
 Default 4001

 ![setup_step_1](documentation/setup_client.png)

+If the discovery of Studer devices in step 2 fails then the configuration returns to the screen of step 1.
+In that case, check the configuration of the Xcom-LAN device as described in document [Xcom-LAN config.md](Xcom-LAN%20config.md)

 ## Step 2 - Xcom discovery